hgijeon/NetworkLayer/README.md

 NetworkLayer
 ============

 NetworkLayer contains code for chat server and client.
-The hope is to create one that communicates, through a router, with from one LAN to other LANs.
+The hope is to create one that communicates, through a router, from one LAN to other LANs.

 How it Works
 ============